 Smart traders understand that leverage is a precious commodity and use it sparingly.
-A good rule of thumb, mentioned above, is never to use over 50% of your leverage.
+A good rule of thumb mentioned above is never to use over 50% of your leverage.

-Thus, getting a margin account that offers leverage is a good idea when you short.
+Thus, getting a margin account that offers leverage is a good idea when you are short.
 One reason to use margin credit for shorting is to avoid spending all your cash.

-In fact, many successful short traders never use cash to buy stocks.
+Many successful short traders never use cash to buy stocks.
 Instead, they use credit and shorting for their purchases.